NLeSC/DiVE/README.md

 			"Categories":["Prototheca cutis","Prototheca cutis","Prototheca","",""],
 			"Properties":[9,4,4]}

+Optionally, if data has numerical properties, the dictionary should also contain an entry

+		"NamesOfProperties":{"name1", "name2", "name3"}

 ## From output of LargeVis to input of DiVE ##
 The output of LargeVis can be processed into an input of the viewer by using the python script "MakeVizDataWithProperMetaData.py" in the folder "prepareData".
 It is called with